bitrise-io/devcenter/_articles/getting-started/getting-started-with-react-native-apps.md

 {% include message_box.html type="info" title="About iOS code signing" content=" iOS code signing is often not this simple - read more about how [iOS code signing works on Bitrise](https://devcenter.bitrise.io/code-signing/ios-code-signing/code-signing)!"%}

-### Sign and export your iOS project for deployment
+### Signing and exporting your iOS project for deployment

 If you set up your code signing files and created an .ipa file for your internal testers, it is time to **involve external testers and then to publish your iOS app to the App Store**.